UoA-eResearch/GPG-ro-crate-profile/index.md

 `encryptedTo` *Recipients* MAY list a keyserver from which the public keys matching their `pubkey_fingerprints` can be retrieved via `keyserver` as a URL.

-## Summary: Reading and Writing a GPG-Crate
+## Summary: Reading and Writing a OpenPGP-Crate

 ### Writing an RO-Crate with encrypted Entities